saifkhichi96/sad-instruct/README.md

-# situational-instructions-database
+# Situational Instructions Database (SID)

-Official repository of the Situational Instructions Database
+Official repository of the Situational Instructions Database (SID) project.
+For more details, please see the [dataset card](DATASET_CARD.md)

+## Metadata

+To be added.